The student follows the departmental Accelerated Graduate Degree Program (AGDP) application process.

 The student will be considered a graduate student the first semester after the bachelor’s degree is awarded and will assessed graduate tuition from this point forward.

-The department advisor will meet with the student to complete the ADP Course Approval form.
+The department advisor will meet with the student to complete the AGDP Course Approval form.
 This completed form must be sent to the Registrar’s Office to become part of the student file.

-When the undergraduate student needs to enroll in 5000 or 6000 level courses for graduate credit (as listed on the ADP course approval form) the student will need to process the registration in the Registrar’s Office.
-The ADP course approval form must be on record in the Registrar’s Office before the student enrolls in courses for graduate credit.
+When the undergraduate student needs to enroll in 5000 or 6000 level courses for graduate credit (as listed on the AGDP course approval form) the student will need to process the registration in the Registrar’s Office.
+The AGDP course approval form must be on record in the Registrar’s Office before the student enrolls in courses for graduate credit.

-Accelerated degree programs mean that the masters is accelerated, not the bachelor’s degree.
+Accelerated graduate degree programs mean that the masters is accelerated, not the bachelor’s degree.

-Students in ADP’s are considered undergraduates for tuition purposes until they receive their bachelor’s degree.
+Students in AGDPs are considered undergraduates for tuition purposes until they receive their bachelor’s degree.

-The ADP course approval form must be completed and submitted to the Registrar’s Office before the student takes graduate courses to be double counted.
+The AGDP course approval form must be completed and submitted to the Registrar’s Office before the student takes graduate courses to be double counted.

 Up to 12 hours of graduate credit can be double counted in both the bachelors’ degree and the master’s degree.

-Those graduate courses which are double counted will appear on the student’s graduate transcript and will be part of the graduate gpa.
-The hours which are double counted will be added to the undergraduate transcript and the grades will be included in the undergraduate gpa.
+Those graduate courses, which are double counted, will appear on the student’s graduate transcript and will be part of the graduate GPA.
+The hours that are double counted will be added to the undergraduate transcript and the grades will be included in the undergraduate GPA.
 This will be done manually when the student completes the graduate degree.

 Note that all 6000 level courses must be taken for graduate credit; 5000 level courses can be taken for undergraduate or graduate credit.

-It is important that both the application and the letter of acceptance from the department clearly indicate that the student is in an ADP.
+It is important that both the application and the letter of acceptance from the department clearly indicate that the student is in an AGDP.